 Originally intended as a structure to commemorate the centenary celebration of the French Revolution, who could’ve guessed that 100 years later the Eiffel Tower would become the symbol of Paris itself?
 After all, when the the tower was built, it was highly criticized by the public, with many calling it an eyesore!

-But, judging by the six million annual visitors and the millions of photographs, that’s what it has become – one of the most visited Paris attractions.
+Judging by the seven million visitors annually and the millions of photographs, the Eiffel Tower has become one of the most visited Paris attractions.
 To-date this famous Paris landmark, designed by Gustave Eiffel, has received over 200 million visitors since its completion in 1889 as the entrance arch for the Exposition Universelle.
 Queues to get up the tower are usually quite long, but you can skip the line by booking your ticket in advance.

 Some Eiffel Tower Facts

 For two years, three hundred workers joined over 18,000 pieces of structural iron to form the tower’s three distinct levels.
 Those levels currently house 1,665 steps to the top.
 But the visitor can be grateful